iamdavidfrancis/blog.iamdavidfrancis.com/content/posts/discord-bot.md

 tags: ["js", "docker"]
 ---

+> Update 2020-04-13: I realized that the Docker base image was over 500MB, which feels like too much for a bot this simple, so I switched the Docker base image to an alpine based version of node.

 Ever want to make a Discord Bot and have no idea where to get started?
 Yeah me too.
 So I spent most of a night looking into making one and setting it up in a Docker container.
 Some people thought it was an interesting idea, so here's a write up.
 This post might get a little long, so I may split it up into a couple of posts.

 ## The Basic Idea (A.K.A.
 What is this and why do I care?)